compbiomed-unito/MUSE-XAE/README.md

 All the synthetic datasets reported in this repo and used in the paper are taken from `Uncovering novel mutational signatures by de novo extraction with SigProfilerExtractor` from Islam et al. [[1]](https://doi.org/10.1016/j.xgen.2022.100179).
 Links are provided in the reproducibility notebook inside the notebook folder.

-## Example Usage
+## Refitting with known Mutational Signatures

+`MUSE-XAE Refitting` module perform a consensus refitting made by `10` repetition of MUSE-XAE refitting algorithm to increase robustness and reliability of assignment.

-For a quick test with the `Example` dataset run the following:
+To `Refit` COSMIC signatures to an `Example` dataset run the following:

-`python ./MUSE-XAE/main.py --dataset Example --iter 5  --min_sig 2 --max_sig 5`
+`python ./MUSE-XAE/main.py --dataset Example --refit_only True`

-## Complete Usage
+By default the reference set is the `COSMIC v3.4` SBS signatures.
+If you want to add your own reference set add `--reference_set Signatures_set` to the previous line.
+You need to be sure that your `Signatures_set` is in the `dataset` folder.
+We suggest to use the `default` parameters but you can also specifiy the following parameters:

+-`--dataset`: **(Required)** Dataset name.
+-`--refit_regularizer`: Refit Penalty type.
+Default is `l1` -`--refit_penalty`: Refit Penalty amount.
+Default is `0.003` -`--refit_loss`: Refit Loss function.
+Default is `mae` -`--reference_set`: Signature Set to Refit.
+Default is `COSMIC_SBS_GRCh37_3.4` -`--remove_artefact`: Remove known artefact.
+Default is `True` -`--refit_patience`: Patience before stopping the refitting.
+Default is `200` -`--n_jobs`: Number of cpu to use in parallel.
+Default is `12`

+## De-Novo Extraction of Mutational Signatures

+`MUSE-XAE De-Novo Extraction` module perform De-Novo Extraction of mutational signatures and then uses `MUSE-XAE Refitting` module to assign mutations to the extracted signatures.

-We suggest to use MUSE-XAE with `default` parameters choosen based on experiments.
+We suggest to use `default` parameters choosen based on experiments.
-To extract mutational signatures with default parameters on the Example dataset run the following:
+To extract mutational signatures with default parameters on an `Example` dataset run the following:

 `python ./MUSE-XAE/main.py --dataset Example`